 Points are dependent upon how far over the speed limit you were and the circumstances around the driving.
 You will also face a financial penalty which will be means tested but can range from £100 to £2,500.

-In 2017, the penalty for this has doubled from three to six points and a £200 fine.
-If you are a new driver, your license will be revoked if you get six or more points within two years of passing your test.
+In 2017, the penalty for this doubled from three to six points and a £200 fine.
+If you are a new driver, your licence will be revoked if you get six or more points within two years of passing your test.
 You will have to apply for a new provisional license and pass both theory and practical parts of the driving test again to get a full license.
 We regularly defend these matters so all is not lost.

 This is an extremely serious offence which is often committed to be dealt with at the Crown Court.
 The test is whether the driving has fallen way below that of a competent driver and is dangerous.